Inteli-College/2025-1A-T02-G69-PUBLICO/README.md

 **Week 2**
 The final sprint concluded with **Backend API finalization**, meticulously refactoring endpoints to fully leverage the newly integrated authentication flow and establishing stable, secure API contracts for external integration partners.
 This finalized technical readiness, ensuring robust and scalable external API interactions.

----

-## **Conclusion and Next Steps**

-This series of carefully executed sprints has positioned Mantha Inteligencia Artificial strongly for sustained market success.
-The combination of strategic clarity, rigorous technical refinements, and thorough operational preparation has solidified our readiness to deliver high-value ERP automation solutions effectively and at scale.

-As we move forward, Mantha remains committed to continuous innovation, strategic partnership development, and relentless focus on customer success, ensuring robust growth and industry leadership.

----

 ## **Video Demo of Agent V2**